 Located along the Mediterranean Sea, Alexandria city has over 4 million people.

 The city is a popular tourist destination, which has given it the name ‘The Pearl of the Mediterranean.’
-It’s also an important industrial center due to oil pipelines and natural gas from Suez.
+It’s also an important industrial centre due to oil pipelines and natural gas from Suez.

-Growing population, rapid urbanization, and increased agricultural activities have all seen an increased water demand in the city.
+Growing population, rapid urbanisation, and increased agricultural activities have all seen an increased water demand in the city.

 9. Abidjan, Ivory Coast – 4.4 million people

 Abidjan city has about 4.4 million people, which is a fifth of the country’s population.
-As the economic capital of Ivory Coast, the city is characterized by high levels of industrialization and urbanization.
+As the economic capital of Ivory Coast, the town is characterised by high levels of industrialisation and urbanisation.

-The major economic contributors to Abidjan include industries like food processing, textile, automobile manufacturing, and a large oil refinery.
+The significant economic contributors to Abidjan include industries like food processing, textile, automobile manufacturing, and a large oil refinery.

 10. Johannesburg, South Africa – 4.4 million people

 The city is a vibrant hub of technology, fashion, manufacturing, retail, and several service sectors.
-The city is also Africa’s financial hub, consisting of Africa’s largest stock and major world banks.
+The town is also Africa’s financial hub, consisting of Africa’s most extensive stock and significant world banks.